 By the Power of Grayskull

 Four pitches to the valve?
 He-Man must have ridden his fearless cat to the top.
+Only Niels could stuff that much climbing into one pitch.

-Mino: When Nico and his friends disappeared into the fractured blackness, I stood there under the intense observation of three children from the village below.
+Mino: When Nico disappeared into the fractured blackness, I stood there under the intense observation of three children from the village below.
 I waited to see what would unfold.
 When I finally heard Nico’s voice echoing through the sandstone cavity, I swear he was on the other side of the massive impediment.
 So right before dusk, I meandered around the other side of the rock.
 I thought I would find my human counterparts, but found nothing.
 Nothing but a waterless ledge of scorched rock.
 A dead carcass and the blinders of night.
 When I heard my name, I couldn’t find Nico.
 I spent the night on the mesa looking at stars I couldn’t see.

 A Stone’s Throw